 Provider of Internet service required to keep certain information concerning subscribers confidential; notice required to be provided to subscribers

 An Internet service provider is required to keep certain customer information confidential.
 If it does not, it can be charged as a misdemeanor in Nevada.
-This Nevada law was recently introduced after a repeal of federal laws regarding Internet privacy.
-Those rules were about to go into effect after President Obama left office but were scuttled by the Trump administration, according to the New York Times.
+This Nevada law was recently introduced after the repeal of federal laws regarding Internet privacy.
+Those rules were about to go into effect after President Obama left office, but were scuttled by the Trump administration, according to the New York Times.
 Several states have taken action to protect the personal information of Internet service provider subscribers.

 • The email address of the subscriber, if it is requested by the subscriber, in writing or by email, to have the email address of the subscriber kept confidential.
 After getting this request from the subscriber, the Internet service provider must keep the email confidential, unless permission is given by the subscriber in writing or by email to the Internet service provider.

-Section 3 states an Internet service provider that violates any of the above provisions is guilty of a misdemeanor and can be fined at least $50 and up to $500.
+Section 3 states that an Internet service provider that violates any of the above provisions is guilty of a misdemeanor and can be fined at least $50 and up to $500.
 If an ISP releases the private information of hundreds or thousands of subscribers, that company could face very serious financial penalties.

-Section 4 states that an Internet service provider means a provider that charges a subscriber to access the Internet or email address of the subscriber.
+Section 4 states that an Internet service provider means a provider that charges a subscriber to access the Internet or the email address of the subscriber.

 More Information